Bungendore: Geography

 Bungendore is quite near a hill known as Gibraltar Hill. and is located close to the Great Dividing Range where it traverses the Butmaroo Range, some 10 km to the East, not far from the Butmaroo Homestead.

 Bungendore experiences a relatively sunny and dry oceanic climate (Cfb), similar to nearby Goulburn and Canberra.
 Bungendore's location in a broad valley surrounded by the peaks of the Great Dividing Range to the east often protects the town from inclement weather such as severe thunderstorms, and heavy rainfall arriving from the Tasman Sea.
+Light showers or drizzle falling on and east of the Great Dividing Range typically fails to reach the town centre; rural districts to the immediate east, north-east and south-east of Bungendore receive significantly more rainfall.
 Bungendore is also affected by the strong rain shadow cast by the Brindabella Range, which blocks most precipitation arriving from the west and southwest.
 Persistent cloud cover and drizzle is rare in Bungendore due to these rain shadows.
 Most of Bungendore's significant rainfall is therefore derived from systems originating in the northwest.
+Rain bearing systems from the northwest are most common during negative phases of the Indian Ocean Dipole and consequently occur in late winter and spring.
+During positive phases of the Indian Ocean Dipole, northwesterly rain bands are uncommon and drought usually prevails as in most of SE Australia, though is made especially acute in Bungendore due to the presence of the aforementioned rain shadows.
+Rainless or near rainless months usually occur at least once per year in Bungendore, most commonly in April-June when the subtropical ridge is usually overhead.

+Rainfall can also be enhanced during La Nina phases in the Pacific, however, Bungendore's poor exposure to easterly rain events weakens this correlation somewhat.

+Strong Indian Ocean Dipole events aside, Bungendore receives most of its annual rainfall from thunderstorms, which can often be locally severe due to Bungendore's location near the Great Dividing Range.